apotheon/fossgit/README.md

-By placing a config file in the directory that will serve as your working directory while running `fossgit` (typically the root of your Fossil repository checkout directory tree), you can do away with the need to specify the path to the local Git mirror.
+By placing a config file in the directory that will serve as your working directory while running `fossgit` (typically the root of your Fossil repository checkout directory tree), you can do away with the need to specify the path to the local Git repository mirror.
 Simply create a file there called `.fossgit` containing the following:

+    gitrepo: /path/to/gitdir/reponame

+You can then run the command without arguments:

+    $ cd /path/to/open/fossil/checkout
+    $ fossgit

+You can also place a `.fossgit` config file in your home directory, in which case you may wish to specify the path to a directory in which you keep all your Git repository mirrors and let `fossgit` infer your repository name from the project-name setting in your Fossil repository:

-    gitpath: /path/to/git/repository
+    gitpath: /path/to/gitdir

+Once again, this allows you to run the command without arguments:

+If you do both, the most-specific option (gitrepo) will be chosen as the target Git repository, which is probably a good idea if you have not configure the Fossil repository's project-name setting or if you want to default to updating a mirror with a different name than the Fossil project-name.
+Specifying a repository path at the command line will cause `fossgit` to ignore both, and just use the command line argument as the target Git repository path.

 ## Dependencies